 Of course, one of the beneficiaries of your assigning such a project to your students would be the database, and thus, my research and the research of other historians.
 But if I didn’t think that these kinds of assignments primarily benefited students, I wouldn’t assign them in my own courses.
 This could be a chance for students to learn historical skills: research, transcription, putting people and events in context.
 It’s also a chance to learn about digital skills, from contributing to a project to thinking about its design.
 The database runs on Omeka, which is widely used for digital history projects.
 Pretty soon your students will bump into the intellectual problems of categorizing people in a database, which I think is a useful way to teach the historian’s problem of selecting and arranging evidence.

-If this interests you, or leave a comment and we’ll make arrangements.
+If this interests you, send me a note or leave a comment and we’ll make arrangements.